 Creatine phosphokinase test

-Creatine phosphokinase (CPK) is an enzyme found mainly in the heart, brain, and skeletal muscle.
+Creatine phosphokinase (CPK) is an enzyme in the body.
+It is found mainly in the heart, brain, and skeletal muscle.
 This article discusses the test to measure the amount of CPK in the blood.

 How the Test is Performed